St. Lawrence University

 d.
 Understands the University is charitable and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.

-Written disclosures shall be submitted to and reviewed by the Associate Vice President of Finance.
-All potential Conflicts of Interest disclosed shall be forwarded to the Vice President of Finance and Treasurer, who shall report to the Audit Committee and the President.
+Written disclosures shall be submitted to and reviewed by the Senior Controller.
+All potential Conflicts of Interest disclosed shall be forwarded to the Vice President of Finance and Administration, who shall report to the Audit Committee and the President.
 Additionally, copies of all annual written disclosure shall be provided to the chair of the Audit Committee.

 Approval of Conflicts of Interest: